Sage-ERP-X3/sample-x3-ws-php-webportal/README.md

 # PHP web portal connected with X3 orders via SOAP web service

+## Training WS level 1

+It is the corrected exercice 1 + 2

 ## Objectives

-From a single portal php how can we use the X3 SOAP web service sales orders for reading and writing into Sage X3 ?
+From a single portal php how can we use the X3 SOAP web service
+* sales orders for reading and writing into Sage X3
+* products     for reading

 ## Documentation